COS

 Share this post

 Employees are under more strain than ever to satisfy the huge demands of work-life balance and financial concerns.
 9 out of 10 Australian employees believe it’s essential to work in a psychologically healthy atmosphere, yet just half believe their employers are taking necessary steps to address the leading causes of work-related psychological injuries.
 Over the years, there has been a noticeable escalation in both the frequency and severity of psychological injuries.
-According to SafeWork Australia, there has been a significant 28% surge in workers’ compensation claims for mental health conditions from 2007-08 to 2019-20.
-Furthermore, the duration of time off work for these cases is nearly four times longer compared to other types of injuries.
+According to SafeWork Australia, over the 10 years to 2022-23, the proportion of claims for mental health conditions has increased from 6.4% in 2012–13 to 10.5% in 2022–23.
+Furthermore, in 2021–22, the median time lost for serious mental health claims was 37 working weeks, which is more than five times the median time lost for all serious claims.

 Workplace psychological injury can occur from stress, workload, and performance pressure, but it can also be triggered by workplace bullying and harassment.
 According to Fair Work, 91 percent of all claims for mental health conditions are connected to work-related stress.
 One-third of these are caused by job pressure, and 41 percent by bullying, harassment, or exposure to workplace violence.
 Identifying what causes psychological injury hazard is the first step that could potentially help to mitigate the cause.
 Here are some steps for coping with psychological injury by intervening early and taking precautions to protect your employees from being ill or suffering from a psychological injury.